Carlos Correa Player Props: Twins vs. White Sox

 Carlos Correa At The Plate

-- Correa is hitting .206 with four doubles, a triple, three home runs and 12 walks.
+- Correa has five doubles, a triple, three home runs and 12 walks while hitting .206.

-- Correa has picked up a hit in 14 of 26 games this year, with multiple hits five times.
+- In 55.6% of his 27 games this season, Correa has picked up at least one hit.
+He's also had five multi-hit games.

-- In 11.5% of his games this season, he has homered, and 2.7% of his trips to the dish.
+- He has hit a long ball in 11.1% of his games this season, and 2.6% of his trips to the plate.

-- Correa has driven in a run in seven games this season (26.9%), including two games with multiple runs batted in.
+- Correa has driven in a run in eight games this year (29.6%), including three games with more than one RBI (11.1%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.